blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 Set the properties for your model.
 * Click on your _Two-Class Boosted Decision Tree_ module and set the parameters on the left-hand side
-* In our tutorial, we used:
+* In our tutorial, we used the default settings of:
 * > Max number of leaves = 20
 * > Min number of samples = 10
 * > Learning rate = 0.2